 The 1937 British Home Nation Championship match against England set a world record for attendance at a soccer game with the official figure given as 149,415.

 Known as the 'Tartan Army', Scotland fans have evolved over the years to become a fun-loving group known for bringing a party atmosphere to matches.

-Scottish fans earned a bad reputation in England with most of it attributable to bad behaviour during the 1977 match at Wembley when fans broke the goalposts and stole the turf at the home of English football.
+Scottish fans earned a reputation in England with most of it attributable to bad behaviour during the 1977 match at Wembley when fans broke the goalposts and stole the turf at the home of English soccer.